rahul8954/chalo-task/README.md

 }
 ```

 ### 2. `/apply`
 **Method:** `POST`
-**Description:** This API applies the generated Terraform configurations.
-It runs the terraform init and terraform apply commands to provision the infrastructure on AWS.
-This step creates the EC2 instances for the PostgreSQL primary and replica servers, along with associated resources.
+**Description:** Applies the generated Terraform configurations, provisioning the infrastructure on AWS.

 #### Parameters:
 {}

 ### 3. `/apply_ansible_configuration`
 **Method:** `POST`
 **Description:**
-This API generates the Ansible inventory file and playbook based on the Terraform outputs (the IP addresses of the primary and replica PostgreSQL instances).
-It also modifies the docker-compose.yml and postgresql.conf files to configure PostgreSQL containers based on the input parameters.
+Generates the Ansible inventory file and playbook based on the Terraform outputs.
+It also updates `docker-compose.yml` and `postgresql.conf` to configure PostgreSQL containers with user-defined settings.

-This step automates the configuration of PostgreSQL for replication and scaling.
-The API ensures that both the primary and replica PostgreSQL servers are correctly configured for Docker deployment with the appropriate environment settings.

 - Ansible inventory file is generated using the Terraform output (primary and replica instance IP addresses).
-- The docker-compose.yml and postgresql.conf files are updated with user-defined values for the Docker image, maximum connections, and shared buffers.
+- `docker-compose.yml` and `postgresql.conf` are updated with user-defined values for the Docker image, max connections, and shared buffers.

 #### Parameters:
-- `image_tag`: (optional)  The Docker image tag for PostgreSQL.
+- `image_tag`: *(optional)* The Docker image tag for PostgreSQL.
 Default is `postgres:14-alpine`.
-- `shared_buffers`: (optional) The shared buffers size for PostgreSQL.
+- `shared_buffers`: *(optional)* Shared buffers size for PostgreSQL.
 Default is `128MB`.
-- `max_connection`: (optional)  The maximum number of PostgreSQL connections.Default is `200`.
+- `max_connection`: *(optional)* Maximum number of PostgreSQL connections.
+Default is `200`.

 #### Example Request Body:
 ```json